 There are countless mental health conditions that can cause great impairment and devastation in the lives of those afflicted by them.
 Depression is one such mental illness that can lead to detrimental disruptions in an individual’s life when treatment is not sought and implemented.
 The pervasive and intrusive feelings of hopelessness, helplessness, and all-consuming sadness that depression elicits can leave sufferers of this illness feeling as though they have no escape from the inner turmoil that taints their everyday lives.
 When individuals are suffering from depression, they are likely to begin experiencing difficulty with functioning appropriately on a daily basis, further perpetuating their feelings of helplessness and worthlessness and exacerbating the ongoing cycle of their despair.
-Keeping in mind the sensitive nature of the symptoms that are characteristic of depression, Cross Creek Hospital, located in Austin, Texas, has developed specialized depression programming that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this illness.
+Keeping in mind the sensitive nature of the symptoms that are characteristic of depression, Cross Creek Hospital, a hospital and treatment center for depression treatment in Austin, Texas, has developed specialized depression treatment that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this illness.

 How to Help a Loved One or Family Member Seek Treatment for Depression